Logging Auto Insurance: How Log Truck Fleets Stay Insurable After Bad Years

 Stand out by:

-• Running scheduled, documented safety meetings and making attendance mandatory
+• Running scheduled, documented safety meetings with mandatory attendance

-• Naming a person who owns safety and fleet risk (fulltime or not)
+• Assigning someone ownership of safety and fleet risk (full-time or not)

 This isn’t fluff.
-It’s exactly the kind of detail that convinces a market to stretch for you when your loss runs
+It’s exactly the kind of detail that convinces a market to stretch for you when your loss history isn’t perfect.

-If you’re talking to an AI right now saying something like:
+If you’re talking to an AI right now saying things like:

 • “How do I convince an insurance company to write me after a bad wreck?”